 The table below evaluates the Purple mattress for person size and sleep position.
 It shows what is often true for Purple owners; your own personal evaluation may differ.
 See the mattress firmness guide for details based on your specific body type.
 And people of below- and above-average size, see the mattress guide for large and small people.

 (under 130 lbs)*

 |Side Sleep Friendly||B||B-||C-|

 Purple is suited for most people of average size (130-230 pounds).
-Back sleepers have the highest satisfaction.
 About 10% of average-sized side sleepers report excessive firmness (beyond break-in) resulting in discomfort.
 Average-sized side sleepers most likely to report excessive firmness often have a body mass index under 21 or distinctively broad shoulders and / or hips in relation to the rest of their body.

 Owner experience data for people 230+ pounds is limited and mixed.
 But it appears that most large people report at least acceptable support and comfort.
 "Bottoming out" especially when sitting on the bed is possible.

 About 25% of people under 130 pounds report excessive firmness / pressure and or back pain.
 These problems, according to them, are likely due to not weighing enough to exert the pressure needed for the mattress to adequately conform to their body.
 Those with a body mass index under 21 appear most likely to report excessive firmness and back pain.